 Module 1: Deploy and test your SWE agent

-Template Import
+Step 1: Template Import

-To avoid manual configuration work around adding tools, setting instructions, etc. A SWE agent template is ready to be deployed on the platform.
-After clicking the Template import button, you will register or login to xpander.ai, and be redirected to the template deployment screen.
+To avoid manual configuration work around adding tools, setting instructions, etc., a SWE agent template is ready to be deployed on the platform.
+After clicking the Template import button, you will register or log in to xpander.ai and be redirected to the template deployment screen.

 Import Codex SWE Agent to your xpander.ai Account